Dubai Metro: Ticketing

 The Dubai Metro has a fixed fare based on three tiers and travelling under 3 km costs 3 AED.
 The tiers are:

 The Nol Card are used by the passengers to check-in and check-out at the gates in their destination station.
 No other payment form (cash, credit card) can be used.
 The fare will be automatically deducted based on the number of zones traveled.
 Passengers will be allowed to check-in when their card has more than minimum credit required.

 Children below the age of 5 years or less than 90 cm and people with disabilities (personalized Nol Card required) will be eligible to travel the metro for free.

-There is also a Nol Card available for students & seniors, and they can get a student & senior citizens' discount.
+There is also a Nol Card available for students & seniors, and they can get a student & senior citizens' discount (usually half of the fare).

 Rolling stock

-Japanese manufacturer Kinki Sharyo built a total of 79 five-car trains (60 on Red Line, 19 on Green Line).
-They are designed to carry 643 seated and standing passengers, and unusually for a mass transit system, the trains have three classes of accommodation: Gold Class (first class), Women and Children class (a classification that is extended to a greater number of cars during the peak hours), and regular Silver Class (economy).
-The first train (5001) was delivered to Dubai in March 2008.
-The metro has driver less operation and uses third rail current collection.
+Japanese manufacturer Kinki Sharyo built a total of 79 five-car trains (60 on the Red Line, nineteen on the Green Line) for the system.
+Their fleet numbers are 5001 – 5079, and each train's cars are assigned a 3 digit number and a letter from A to E (The first car is assigned A; second is B; third is C; fourth is D; fifth is E: For example, train set 5001 consists of cars 101A, 101B, 101C, 101D and 101E).
+The trains are designed to carry 643 seated and standing passengers, and unusually for a mass transit system, the trains have three classes of accommodation: Gold Class (first class), the Women and Children only class, and the regular Silver Class (economy).
+The first train (Set 5001) was delivered to Dubai in March 2008.
+The trains are driverless, use third rail current collection.
 Trained wardens accompany passengers to help with emergencies.
-The four newer trains (5074, 5075, 5076, and 5077) are each painted with a different special livery, in which one of them (train 5077) representing the skyline of Dubai.
+Four newer trains (Sets 5074, 5075, 5076, and 5077) are each painted with a different special livery, in which one of them (set 5077) representing the skyline of Dubai.
+Set 5041 was painted with a special Museum of the Future livery and to mark the 15th anniversary of the Dubai Metro, another metro train (set 5002) was painted with a special LEGO-themed livery.
+However, these liveries (excluding set 5041) are currently removed.

 50 new trains, the Alstom Metropolis, were introduced in November 2018.
-The trains have higher capacity, 696 passengers, up from 643 passenger on the current trains.
+These trains have higher capacity, 696 passengers, up from 643 passenger on the current trains.
 This will increase passenger capacity by about 10%.
 The new trains have a refreshed interior with better air conditioning, digital maps, improved speed, brakes and doors.
-Out of these 50 trains, 35 will run on the Red and Green lines while the remaining 15 will run on Route 2020, which partially opened at the start of 2021.
+Out of these 50 trains, all 50 are running on the Red and Green Lines (mostly the Green Line).
+The fleet numbers of the new Alstom trains are 5101 – 5150, and similar to the original Kinki Sharyo trains, each train's cars also are assigned a 3 digit number and a letter from A to E (for example, set 5122 consists of cars 222A, 222B, 222C, 222D and 222E).